raspberrypilearning/getting-started-with-picamera/worksheet.md

 ## Still pictures

-The most common use for the camera module is taking still pictures.
+The most common use for the Camera Module is taking still pictures.

 1. Amend your code to reduce the `sleep` and add a `camera.capture()` line: